Aviation biofuel

-In 2019, the IATA was aiming for a 2% penetration by 2025.
+The first test flight using blended biofuel was in 2008, and in 2011, blended fuels with 50% biofuels were allowed on commercial flights.
+In 2023 SAF production was 600 million liters, representing 0.2% of global jet fuel use.
+By 2024, SAF production was to increase to 1.3 billion liters (1 million tonnes), representing 0.3% of global jet fuel consumption and 11% of global renewable fuel production.
+This increase came as major US production facilities delayed their ramp-up until 2025, having initially been expected to reach 1.9 billion liters.

-Aviation biofuel can be produced from plant sources such as Jatropha, algae, tallows, waste oils, palm oil, Babassu, and Camelina (bio-SPK); from solid biomass using pyrolysis processed with a Fischer–Tropsch process (FT-SPK); with an alcohol-to-jet (ATJ) process from waste fermentation; or from synthetic biology through a solar reactor.
+Aviation biofuel can be produced from plant or animal sources such as Jatropha, algae, tallows, waste oils, palm oil, Babassu, and Camelina (bio-SPK); from solid biomass using pyrolysis processed with a Fischer–Tropsch process (FT-SPK); with an alcohol-to-jet (ATJ) process from waste fermentation; or from synthetic biology through a solar reactor.
 Small piston engines can be modified to burn ethanol.

-Sustainable biofuels do not compete with food crops, prime agricultural land, natural forest or fresh water.
-They are an alternative to electrofuels.
+Sustainable biofuels are an alternative to electrofuels.
 Sustainable aviation fuel is certified as being sustainable by a third-party organisation.